themeteorchef/saas-stripe/saas-stripe.md

 But wait!
 We should note that our goal here is _not to charge their credit card_.
 Instead, we only want to "hold on" to their credit card information, but not charge it.
 Why?
 The majority of SaaS products allow customers to "demo" or "trial" their application.
 We're no different.
 We want to ensure that our customers get an opportunity to make sure Todoodle is right for them before we charge them.

 First, we start by gathering some basic information: a full name, email address, and password for our customer.
-We've choose to solely use the `accounts-password` package for this, but you could [extend this to include oAuth logins as well](http://themeteorchef.com/recipes/roll-your-own-authentication).
+We've choosen to solely use the `accounts-password` package for this, but you could [extend this to include oAuth logins as well](http://themeteorchef.com/recipes/roll-your-own-authentication).
 Next, we link to another template `{{>selectPlan}}`.
 What's that about?

 #### Selecting a Plan

+<p class="block-header">/client/views/public/signup/select-plan.html</p>
 ```.lang-markup
 <template name="selectPlan">
   <div class="list-group select-plan">